jhsu802701/tutorial-rails-omniauth/02-login_test.md

 ```
   OmniAuth.config.test_mode = true
 ```
 * This change bails you out of the need to provide the parameters in the test environment.
-Please note that this does NOT do anything for the development or production environments.
+Please note that this does NOT do bail you out of the need to do so in the development or production environments.
 * Enter the command "test1".
 Now the tests fail because the facebook, github, google_oauth2, and twitter actions are missing in the user OmniAuth callbacks controller.

 ## app/controllers/users/omniauth_callbacks_controller.rb